-I'm living in South Yarra VIC now after taking a position to continue my specialty training at Alfred Health in 2017.
+I moved to Melbourne after taking a position to continue my specialty training at Alfred Health in 2017.
 The move was worthwhile because the training I've received here has been great.
-I'm due to complete my specialist training in psychiatry towards the end of 2020 (if everything goes to plan) and continue to do some research in the field.
-I've become really interested in the intersections between physical and mental health, and in particular how these two are heavily intertwined.
+I'm due to complete my specialist training in psychiatry in 2020/2021 and will continue to do some research in the field.
+I've become really interested in the intersections between physical and mental health, and how these two are heavily intertwined.
 Psychedelics in psychotherapy is one special interest, and so is working with people transitioning to parenthood (separately!).

 Do you have a particular role model or inspirational figure from Radford or now?

 I have to admit, learning about the eye with Ms Van Strien (sorry, spelling) in year 9 got me interested in human biology and eventually medicine, and Peter Crossing helped me discover that I enjoyed chemistry.

 How easy was it to decide what to do in life?